Custom pages

 The definition of the region main, allows Content Studio editors to add components to the page, as you will see later.

-Redeploy the Enonic app to register the page component.
+Redeploy the Enonic app to register the page component (happens automatically if you started enonic project dev).

 2. Configure page rendering in Next.js Rendering a page is similar to rendering a content type.
 Go to the folder ./src/components, create a new folder here called pages, and inside it a new file called Main.tsx containing the following code.